Knowledge-augmented Graph Neural Networks with Concept-aware Attention for Adverse Drug Event Detection: Results

 \subsection{Effectiveness of the Concept-Aware Attention (RQ3)}

-We examine the effectiveness of concept-aware attention by comparing it with other two attention mechanisms, i.e., a simple dot-product attention \citep{gao2022contextualized} and structured self-attention \citep{lin2017structured}.
-Table \ref{tab:attention} shows the concept-aware attention consistently achieves the best F1 score on four datasets.
-The concept-aware attention distinguishes different types of nodes from the heterogeneous graph and make the overall model better utilize the knowledge augmentation from the ULMS, which answers the third research question (RQ3).
+We examine the effectiveness of concept-aware attention by comparing it with two other attention mechanisms, i.e., simple dot-product attention \citep{gao2022contextualized} and structured self-attention \citep{lin2017structured}.
+Table \ref{tab:attention} shows that concept-aware attention consistently achieves the best F1 score on four datasets.
+The concept-aware attention distinguishes different types of nodes from the heterogeneous graph and makes the overall model better utilize the knowledge augmentation from the ULMS.